tusharjoshi/netbeans-php-drupal/README.md

 Contributing
 ------------
-NDDT is open source, licensed under the GPL.
-If you are interested in contributing to the development of the tool or even the documentation then please contact me here on GitHub.
+NDDT is open source, licensed under the Apache v2.
+If you are interested in contributing to the development of the tool or even the documentation then please raise a PR or enhancement request via issues in Github.

 Building
 --------